akhin/metamalloc/README.md

 ```

 To debug that example , check "injecting thread specific behaviour" example from the examples directory.

 Thread exit handling : Another common problem in thread caching allocators is exits of short living threads.
 When they exit, their unused memory may be a problem.
 ScalableAllocator class will automatically transfer unused memory of exiting threads to the central heap.

-## <a name="huge_page"></a>Huge page usage

-You can utilise huge pages in Arena template class specialisation.
-An example for a local allocator is provided in the examples directory.
-You can also see the local allocator benchmark to observe the difference with huge pages.

-On Linux if transparent huge pages are disabled, metamalloc will use the huge page flag during mmap call.
-If THP is enabled, then it will use madvise.

 ## <a name="metadata"></a>Metadata

 - Logical page headers : All logical pages use a 64 byte header.